AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 express.
 The analyzer we will use provides a static analysis, that we can oppose to dynamic analysis.

-In static analysis, the analyzed program is not executed, we reason on a mathematical model of the states it can reach during its execution.
+In static analysis, the analyzed program is not executed.
+We reason on a mathematical model of the states it can reach during its execution.
 On the opposite, dynamic analyses such as program testing, require to execute the analyzed source code.
-Note that there exist formal dynamic analysis methods, for example automatic test generation, or code monitoring techniques that allows to instrument a source code to verify some properties about it during execution (correct memory use, for example).
+Note that there exist formal dynamic analysis methods, for example automatic test generation, or code monitoring techniques that allow to instrument a source code to verify some properties about it during execution (correct memory use, for example).